bionode/bionode-watermill/docs/Internals.md

 # Internals

-This section documents how bionode-waterwheel functions internally.
+This section documents how bionode-watermill functions internally.
 Read this if you would like to understand the tool better, or would like to contribute *middlewares*.

 Waterwheel and [Gulp](https://github.com/gulpjs/gulp) are alike in some ways:

 - both provide an interface to run **tasks** in **series and parallel**
 - both maintain a **registry of tasks** - Gulp uses [Undertaker](https://github.com/gulpjs/gulp) and Waterwheel uses a [Redux](https://github.com/reactjs/redux) store
 - both use [async-done](https://github.com/gulpjs/async-done) to catch errors and completion from the task function

 Yet also differ in some respects: